NHSDigital/nhs-notify-reporting/README.md

 Ad-hoc queries should be executed using the `user` workgroup

+### How do I?

+#### How do I define a new projection/aggregation?

+- Define a new table definition [here](/infrastructure/terraform/components/reporting/scripts/sql/tables/)
+- Define the ingestion query [here](/infrastructure/terraform/components/reporting/scripts/sql/queries/)
+- (Optionally) define the data migration query [here](/infrastructure/terraform/components/reporting/scripts/sql/migration/)
+- Add the query & table to the step function [here](/infrastructure/terraform/components/reporting/sfn_state_machine_athena.tf)

+The filename should be the same in all 3 folders, and should be the same as the value added to the step function (less the sql suffix).

+If your target table contains hashed NHS numbers add the step function's `hash_query_ids` array, otherwise add it to the `query_ids` array.

 ## Testing

-As there is no application code, testing of ingestion queries is currently performed manually.
+As there is no application code particularly suited to unit testing, testing of ingestion queries is currently performed manually.

 ## Design